-The Mountain Swim Series is excited to grow bigger and better in it’s third year, 2017!
+The Mountain Swim Series is excited to be coming into its eigth year in 2022!
 This series is designed to bring a new level of Open Water Swimming to the Rocky Mountain Region.
-With a prizes for the top three males and females in both wetsuit and non-wetsuit divisions, this series offers the opportunity to swim and race in the open water at over a mile high in elevation.
+With prizes for the top three males and females in both wetsuit and non-wetsuit divisions, this series offers the opportunity to swim and race in the open water at over a mile high in elevation.

-2017 will consist of four events.
+The 2022-series will consist of FIVE events.

 The first event will be the Chilly Chatfield Swim. this is a new and "bare bones" event to get the open water swimming season started.
 Water is anticipated to be low 60s (F).

 The second event will be Solstice Swim in Longmont, CO.
 In this event, participants have the option of swimming either a 1.2 or a 2.4 mile course.
 This event is a great warm up for the Castle 10K at Lake Wellington or for other swims later in the year.
 Also, this swim will have an 18 and under 500 YD out and back race.